 Our school Internet Service Provider offers a secure filter that screens undesirable material, allowing learners a safer experience.
-All learners have an email address which is monitored by the ICT Leader/Headteacher Policy Central.
-Children and parents/carers also regularly engage with e-safety workshops and specific learning episodes to support them with this.
+All learners have an email address which is monitored by the ICT Leader/Headteacher and Ryan Byrne as Technical Manager.
+Children and parents/carers also engage with e-safety workshops and specific learning episodes to support them with this.